 Claim to Fame: New Zealand’s only castle.

 I am a huge fan of street art as it helps to define a city and its personality.
 The city’s commissioned art portrays its playful, larger-than-life atmosphere.
-A street art map can be downloaded here, or get a copy from your hotel.
+An interactive street art map is available here, or get a copy from your hotel.
 The street art in Dunedin was huge, colourful, and eclectic.

 Dunedin Public Art Gallery